gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## every

-Check if a predicate holds true for every array member.
+Check if a predicate holds true for every `ReadonlyArray` member.

 **Signature**